Sam Ehlinger Leads Texas to Massive Upset vs. Kyler Murray, Oklahoma

 Texas came out victorious in the 2018 edition of the Red River Showdown, defeating Oklahoma, 48-45, at the Cotton Bowl on Saturday.

 Sam Ehlinger shined for Texas, throwing for 314 yards, running for 72 yards and finding the end zone five total times.
-Receivers Lil'Jordan Humphrey (nine catches for 133 yards and one touchdown) and Collin Johnson (six catches for 81 yards and one touchdown)
+Receivers Lil'Jordan Humphrey (nine catches for 133 yards and one touchdown) and Collin Johnson (six catches for 81 yards and one touchdown) also played a major role.

 Texas' most recent victory in the Red River Showdown was in 2015.
 Now, the Longhorns have injected some life into this rivalry once again by ending their skid.